 If you need money but are trying to avoid high-interest credit cards or loans, an early withdrawal from your 401(k) plan is a possibility.
 However, before you consider this option, be forewarned that there are often tax consequences for doing so.

-If you understand the impact it will have on your finances and would like to continue with an early withdrawal, there are two ways to go about it — cashing out or taking a loan.
+If you understand the impact it'll have on your finances and would like to continue with an early withdrawal, there are two ways to go about it—cashing out or taking a loan.
 But how do you know which is right for you?
 And what are the tax consequences you should be expecting?

 A 401(k) loan or an early withdrawal?